Why Buy a Used Porsche 911?

 The switch to liquid-cooled engines occurred primarily because Porsche’s flagship couldn’t keep up with competition from the likes of Ferrari.
 And while some purists still swear by air-cooled varieties of 911s, there’s no arguing that liquid-cooled versions offer greater performance and less noise.
 So, how old a 911 should you be shopping for?
 Here’s a breakdown of the six generations of the 911 family, excluding the current 991 series.

-In 2012, the 997 gave way to the 991, the seventh itieration of the 911.
+In 2012, the 997 gave way to the 991, the seventh iteration of the 911.
 Far from just a new face, the 991 demonstrated a remarkable leap forward in terms of engineering and performance.
-Power and efficency were substantially improved, and significant innovations such as the Porsche Actrive Suspension Management helped to cement the legacy of the 991 into the future.
-Find a seventh generation Porsche 911 for sale
+Power and efficiency were substantially improved, and significant innovations such as the Porsche Active Suspension Management helped to cement the legacy of the 991 into the future.
+Find a seventh-generation Porsche 911 for sale

 In late 2018, the 2020 Porsche 911 stopped onlookers at Los Angeles Auto Show in their tracks as the new version improved upon the proven formula of the 911.
-With a starting price of $114,500 the new Porsche 911 makes it’s way to dealerships in the summer of 2019.
-Find a New Porsche 911 for sale
+The 992 generation of the Porsche 911 arrived in dealerships in the summer of 2019 and they’re still pretty pricey on the used market.
+Find an eighth-generation Porsche 911 for sale

 What to Look for and What to Avoid?

-Early 911s, particularly short wheelbase variants built from 1963 to 1969, have exploded in value of late and can command as much as $100,000 when they’re in pristine condition.
-And while they tend to be mechanically uncomplicated, older Porsches are also prone to rust — especially those produced before chassis became galvanized in the mid 1970s.
+Early 911s, particularly short wheelbase variants built from 1963 to 1969, have exploded in value of late and can command as much as $100,000 when they are in pristine condition.
+And while they tend to be mechanically uncomplicated, older Porsches are also prone to rust, especially those produced before chassis became galvanized in the mid-1970s.

 1970s-era 911s had a design flaw in their 2.7-liter engines, which saw shorter life spans and early rebuilds.
 That period led to the SC model’s production from 1978 to 1983, which also had some weak spots in engine design, though those were more easily remedied by aftermarket fixes.
 911s of this era can command anywhere from $10,000 to $25,000, depending on mileage and condition.